 The City continues to carry commercial insurance for risks of loss including health, life, building and contents, employee bonds, mobile property, flood, windstorm and employee accident insurance.
 Settled claims from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.
-The City has not had any significant coverage reductions under these policies from the prior years:
+The City has not had any significant coverage reductions under these policies in the last three fiscal years.